History of Social Security Administration in Timeline

 April 7, 2022: Field Offices Reopened

-On April 7, 2022, the Social Security Administration field offices reopened after being closed for two years due to the COVID-19 pandemic.
+On April 7, 2022, Social Security Administration field offices reopened after being closed for two years due to the COVID-19 pandemic.

-April 2022: Field Offices Reopened
+April 2022: Field Offices Reopened After COVID-19 Pandemic

-2022: SSA Benefit Payouts
+2022: Fiscal Year 2022 Benefit Payouts

-In fiscal year 2022, the Social Security Administration expected to pay out $1.2 trillion in Social Security benefits to 66 million individuals, and $61 billion in SSI benefits to 7.5 million low-income individuals.
+In fiscal year 2022, the Social Security Administration expected to pay out $1.2 trillion in Social Security benefits to 66 million individuals and $61 billion in SSI benefits to 7.5 million low-income individuals.